Today in Tribe History: July 22, 2011

 Second baseman Jason Kipnis makes his Major League debut in a 3-0 loss by the Indians to the Chicago White Sox in Cleveland.

-A second round pick in the 2009 draft, Kipnis rose to the Majors quickly and got the start at second base, batting eighth in the Indians lineup against Sox starter Gavin Floyd.
+The former second round pick of the 2009 draft, Kipnis ascended to the Majors quickly and got the start at second base, batting eighth in the Indians lineup against Sox starter Gavin Floyd.
 Floyd would shut Cleveland down, allowing just four hits in seven and two-thirds innings.
 Kipnis grounded out to second in the third, flied out to right-center in the fifth, and was hit by a pitch in the eighth to reach base for the first time in his career.

 Also on this date in Tribe history: